Intro to Gold Vs. Bitcoin

 To start, both Bitcoin and Gold are seen as non-inflationary ways to store wealth and alternatives to holding cash.
 Investors tend to put money into gold during different parts of economic cycles as a safe and secure investment when the stock market is down, or too volatile for their liking.
 Many economists believe that Bitcoin could take over as the store-of-value asset of choice, once it’s established itself as a regulated and trusted commodity for investors.

 Gold has certainly stood the test of time, and retained some value through bear markets, bubbles and new technological advances.
 Bitcoin certainly has a long way to go to legitimize itself as a long-term store of value.
+Volatility is another key factor to consider when comparing Gold vs. Bitcoin.
 The volatility of Bitcoin (see historical prices here, on the Bitbuy bitcoin featured page), clearly shows that the asset has a long way to go in order to establish a standard of holding value.

 Another way in which the two assets are similar is that price is solely dependent on supply and demand.
 Each asset is only worth what another entity is willing to pay for it.
 Whether it’s one gold bar, or one Bitcoin, there is a generally accepted market price at any given time that investors can reference.
 Speaking of price, many of bitcoin’s detractors point to the fact that bitcoin isn’t backed by any government.
 How could a currency have a value is no government will recognize it?
 Contrary to popular belief, gold is no longer backed by the government either.